martig3/cs2-discord-scrimbot/README.md

 ```
 **Note:** Make sure to only allow the bot to listen/read messages in one channel only via the discord server settings -> integrations options.

-## Commands

-`.join` - Join the queue, add an optional message in quotes (max 50 characters) i.e. `.join "available at 9pm"`

-`.leave` - Leave the queue

-`.queue` - List all users in the queue

-`.steamid` - Set your steamID i.e. `.steamid STEAM_0:1:12345678`

-`.maps` - Lists all maps in available for play

-`.stats` - _Experimental Feature_: Lists all available statistics for user via [Scrimbot-API](https://github.com/Martig3/scrimbot-api) integration.
-Full param list: `.stats (top10|maps) [0-9]m "de_mapname"`

-`.teamname` - Sets a custom team name when you are a captain i.e. `.teamname TeamName`

-_These are commands used during the `.start` process:_

-`.captain` - Add yourself as a captain.

-`.pick` - If you are a captain, this is used to pick a player

-`.ready` - After the draft phase is completed, use this to ready up

-`.unready` - After the draft phase is completed, use this to cancel your `.ready` status

-`.readylist` - Lists players not readied up

-**Admin Commands**

-`.start` - Start the match setup process

-`.kick` - Kick a player by mentioning them i.e. `.kick @user`

-`.addmap` - Add a map to the map vote i.e. `.addmap de_dust2` _Note: map must be present on the server or the server
-will not start._

-`.removemap` - Remove a map from the map vote i.e. `.removemap de_dust2`

-`.recoverqueue` - Manually set a queue, tag all users to add after the command

 `.clear` - Clear the queue